MFMokbel/Crawlector/README.md

 # Configuration File (cl_config.ini)

-It is very important that you familiarize yourself with the configuration file cl_config.ini before running any session.
+You must familiarize yourself with the configuration file cl_config.ini before running any session.
 All of the sections and parameters are documented in the configuration file itself.

 The Yara offline scanning feature is a standalone option, meaning, if enabled, Crawlector will execute this feature only irrespective of other enabled features.
 And, the same is true for the crawling for domains/sites digital certificate feature.
 Either way, it is recommended that you disable all non-used features in the configuration file.

-- Depending on the configuration settings (`log_to_file` or `log_to_cons`), if a Yara rule references only a module's attributes (ex., PE, ELF, Hash, etc...), then Crawlector will display only the rule's name upon a match, excluding offset and length data.
+- Depending on the configuration settings (`log_to_file` or `log_to_cons`), if a Yara rule references only a module's attributes (ex., PE, ELF, Hash, etc....), then Crawlector will display only the rule's name upon a match, excluding offset and length data.

 **Note**: for any option that takes a path, and if the path points to the current folder of Crawlector, it is very important that you start the path with a "\\\\", for example, "**obj_dir** = _\\\objects_dir_".